01 March 2025

 The book Fighting Fit charted the development of Britain’s public health measures in WW2.
 It began in 1939 with the threat to Atlantic convoys, dealing with rationing and ended in 1947 when Regulation 33B (re control of venereal disease) was repealed before the National Health Service Act started.
 To keep Britain war fit, the government mobilised adults in its services eg to supply blood transfusion service.

 Churchill’s stirring speeches ran throughout Fighting Fit as the P.M (1940-5) saw the strategic importance of improving Britain’s health.
-So it was not surprising that the NHS inherited important elements of wartime organisation: co-ordinated hospitals, national pathology and integrated blood-banks.
+It was not surprising that the NHS inherited important elements of wartime projects: co-ordinated hospitals, national pathology, integrated blood-banks.

 Sir William Beveridge was asked to investigate British social security and in Dec 1942, the Committee’s Report on Social Insurance and Allied Services identified 5 major issues in British society: want, squalour, ignorance, idleness and especially disease.
 Each issue played a major part in establishing the Welfare State post-war & in the creation of the NHS.
 There was a growing consensus that the existing health insurance system should be extended to include dependents of wage-earners and that private hospitals should be integrated.
 The Beveridge Report finally made its final recommendations, supported in Parliament by all parties.